knpuniversity/symfony2-series/knpu/episode2/after-dinner-mint.rst

         // ...
     ;

+This might seem a little crazy, because this argument normally tells Symfony what type of field this is.
+Will it be able to figure how to render this field?

-Refresh the page and inspect the ``email`` field - there are a bunch of awesome things happening:
+Refresh the page and inspect ``email`` - there are a bunch of awesome things happening:

 .. code-block:: text

     <input type="email" id="user_register_email" name="user_register[email]" maxlength="255" />

 First, notice that the field is still ``type="email"``.
-That's being being guessed based on the fact that there is an ``Email`` constraint on the property.
+That's being guessed based on the fact that there is an ``Email`` constraint on the property.
 Remove the ``Email`` constraint and refresh::